Robert Wringham: Work

-Wringham is primarily a humorist.
+Wringham is a humorist.
 In an article for the one-hundredth edition of Canadian Notes and Queries, he expressed a desire to be known as "the waster humorist."
 He also conveyed a belief in the social value of comic literature and an admiration for the work of Eric Nicol, Susan Juby, Paul Quarrington and Stuart McLean.
+He has cited Fran Lebowitz as an inspiration, saying "she's been so successful with so little work."

 Wringham is the founder of New Escapologist, a lifestyle magazine.
-The magazine advocates the escape from conventional employment in favor of more creative pursuits.
+The magazine advocates the abolition of conventional employment.
 Some notable contributors have been Alain de Botton, Will Self, Richard Herring, Ewan Morrison, Tom Hodgkinson, Luke Rhinehart and Caitlin Doughty.

 In 2012, Go Faster Stripe published Wringham's first non-fiction book You Are Nothing, which told the story of comedy troupe Cluub Zarathustra, whose members included Stewart Lee, Simon Munnery, Kevin Eldon, Julian Barratt, Graham Linehan, Sally Phillips and Johnny Vegas.
 The book is written from Wringham's outsider perspective and draws on conflicting interviews with cast and audience members.

 2014 saw the publication of A Loose Egg, a collection of short pieces about Wringham's childhood, bachelorhood and early married life.
 In 2015, it was longlisted and finally shortlisted for the Leacock Medal.

-In 2015, Wringham crowdfunded a New Escapologist-related book with publisher Unbound and the resulting Escape Everything! was released in 2016.
-A German edition called Ich Bin Raus was published in the same year and attracted considerable media attention.
+In 2015, Wringham crowdfunded a New Escapologist book with publisher Unbound and the resulting Escape Everything! was released in 2016.
+A German edition called Ich Bin Raus was published the same year and attracted considerable media attention.
 A follow-up title was commissioned called The Good Life for Wage Slaves, published by Heyne Verlag in Germany and independently in the UK.
-When Unbound republished Escape Everything! as a paperback in 2021, it was retitled I'm Out: How to Make an Exit.
+When Unbound republished Escape Everything! as a paperback, it was retitled I'm Out: How to Make an Exit.

 Returning to Go Faster Stripe in 2021, he wrote a second humour collection called Stern Plastic Owl.
 The following year, Go Faster Stripe published Wringham's second volume of comedy history with a book about the Iceman.

-His first novel, Rub-A-Dub-Dub was published in 2023.
+His first novel, Rub-A-Dub-Dub, was published in 2023.
 It won a Saltire Award for Best Cover Design.
+Wringham's second novel, Tether, was published first as an untitled yellow hardback in 2025, followed by a more conventional paperback in 2026.

+In 2026, Wringham featured alongside Anthony Irvine in Melt It!
+The Film of the Iceman.
+He was also co-producer of the film.
+Wringham and the film's director, Mark Cartwright, took the film on a national tour, following each screening with a live Q&A.

 Wringham writes for Joshua Glenn's pop culture website HiLobrow, and for the Idler magazine where he had a column between 2016 and 2020.